Measles Outbreak In Mumbai: Frequently Asked Questions About This Highly Communicable Disease

 Mumbai and other districts in Maharashtra have reported a sharp rise in measles cases.
 It reported 11 fresh measles cases and one suspected fatality, taking the tally of infections to 303.
 There have been at least 13 deaths in young children due to measles.

 1. How does measles spread?

-Measles is one of the most contagious diseases on Earth.
-It is a respiratory infection caused by a virus.
+Measles is a highly contagious disease, a respiratory infection, caused by a virus.
 The virus lives in the nose and throat of an infected person.
 It can spread by direct contact with infectious droplets or through the air when an infected person breathes, coughs or sneezes.
 The measles virus can remain infectious in the air for up to two hours after an infected person leaves an area.
 If other people breathe the contaminated air or touch the infected surface, then touch their eyes, noses, or mouths, they can become infected.
 Measles is so contagious that if one person has it, up to 90 percent of the people close to that person or who walk through the same area and are not immune also may become infected.